AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. We next need to modify the function that will call the LLM.
 Locate the **GetRagCompletionAsync()** function in **SemanticKernelService.cs** with the following signature.

     ```csharp
-    public async Task<(string completion, int tokens)> GetRagCompletionAsync(string sessionId, List<Message> contextWindow, string promptText, int productMaxResults)
+    public async Task<(string completion, int generationTokens, int completionTokens)> GetRagCompletionAsync(List<Message> contextWindow, string ragData)
     ```

-1. At the top of the function, locate the line creating the **promptVectors** variable.
-This call to `GetEmbeddingsAsync()` generates vector embeddings out of the user prompt using Azure OpenAI.
-After this line, add the line to create **productsString** with the value from the `SearchProductsAsync()` function we just completed, passing in both the `promptVectors` and `productMaxResults` parameters.
-The first two lines of this function should now look like below.
+1. At the top of the function, add a new line to trim the incoming product search data based on the `_maxRagTokens` configuration.
+This uses a tokenizer from Semantic Kernel to help us control the number of tokens we're consuming for each request.

     ```csharp
-    float[] promptVectors = await GetEmbeddingsAsync(promptText);
-    string productsString = await SearchProductsAsync(promptVectors, productMaxResults);
+    //Manage token consumption per request by trimming the amount of vector search data sent to the model
+    ragData = TrimToTokenLimit(_maxRagTokens, ragData);
     ```

+    Notice the foreach loop lower down in this function is also helping us control the number of tokens consumed by limiting the number of prior messages added from our context window.

-1. Further down in the function, locate the **skChatHistory** variable.
-Then add the second line below to set the system message.
+1. Below `ragData`, locate the **skChatHistory** variable.
+Then add the second line below to set the new system message.
 This is where the vector search results are sent to the LLM and appended as part of the system prompt that we defined with the placeholder for additional information.

     ```csharp
     var skChatHistory = new ChatHistory();
-    skChatHistory.AddSystemMessage(_systemPromptRetailAssistant + productsString);
+    skChatHistory.AddSystemMessage(_systemPromptRetailAssistant + ragData);
     ```

 1. Save the **SemanticKernelService.cs** file.

 ## Putting it all together

-The last step for our RAG Pattern implementation is to modify our LLM Pipeline function in our application so that it executes the vector search we defined and calls our new chat completion function to generate the response.
+The last step for our RAG Pattern implementation is to modify our LLM pipeline function in our application so that it generates embeddings from the user prompt, executes the vector search to find relevant products to those embeddings, and calls our new rag chat completion function to generate the response.

 1. Navigate to the **ChatService.cs** class and locate the **GetChatCompletionAsync()** function with the following signature.

     ```csharp
-    public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string? sessionId, string promptText)
+    public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string sessionId, string promptText)
     ```

-1. We will comment out the call to **GetChatCompletionAsync()** and replace with a call to our new function **GetRagCompletionAsync()** that takes products returned from our vector search above.
+1. First, we need to get vector embeddings from the user prompts.
+Below the call to get the context window, add two lines to concatenate the context window as one string and to generate vector embeddings.
+This call to `GetEmbeddingsAsync()` generates vector embeddings out of the user prompt using Semantic Kernel and Azure OpenAI.

     ```csharp
+        //Grab context window from the conversation history up to the maximum conversation depth
+        List<Message> contextWindow = await GetChatSessionContextWindow(tenantId, userId, sessionId);

+        //Grab the user prompts for the context window
+        string prompts = string.Join(Environment.NewLine, contextWindow.Select(m => m.Prompt));

+        //Get the embeddings for the user prompts
+        float[] promptVectors = await _semanticKernelService.GetEmbeddingsAsync(prompts);
+    ```

+1. Directly under these lines, add the line to create **vectorSearchResults** with the value from the `SearchProductsAsync()` function we completed earlier.

+    ```csharp
+    //RAG Pattern Vector search results for product data
+    string vectorSearchResults = await _semanticKernelService.SearchProductsAsync(promptVectors, _productMaxResults);
+    ```

+1. Lastly, we will comment out the call to **GetChatCompletionAsync()** and replace with a call to our new function **GetRagCompletionAsync()** that takes vectors returned from our product search above.

+    ```csharp
-    //(chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetChatCompletionAsync(sessionId, contextWindow);
+    //(chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetChatCompletionAsync(contextWindow);

+    //Call Semantic Kernel to do a vector search generate a new completion
-    (chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetRagCompletionAsync(sessionId, contextWindow, products);
+    (chatMessage.Completion, chatMessage.GenerationTokens, chatMessage.CompletionTokens) = await _semanticKernelService.GetRagCompletionAsync(contextWindow, vectorSearchResults);
     ```

 1. Save the **ChatService.cs** file.